 Did you know that nearly 70,000 arrests took place in Illinois in 2014?
 According to data from the Illinois State Police, that figure actually showed a decline from the total number of arrests the previous year in which more than 75,000 arrests took place.
 While these numbers might seem startling in and of themselves, it is important to know that these figures do not include drug arrests.
 While they does take into account the tens of thousands of theft-related arrests—48,611 in 2013 and 44,981 in 2014—the numbers for controlled substance arrests are even more startling.
 In 2014, the Illinois State Police reported a total of 104,255 arrests for drug-related offenses.

 What should these figures tell you?
 There are hundreds of thousands of criminal arrests every year in Illinois.
-At Sabuco, Beck, Hansen, Massino, and Pollack, P.C., we know that wrongful arrests happen with some frequency, and we have spent years defending Illinois clients who have been charged with criminal offenses.
+At Sabuco Beck, P.C., we know that wrongful arrests happen with some frequency, and we have spent years defending Illinois clients who have been charged with criminal offenses.
 An experienced New Lenox criminal defense lawyer at our firm can speak with you today about your case.

-At Sabuco, Beck, Hansen, Massino, and Pollack, P.C., we handle many different types of criminal defenses, from traffic offenses to first-degree murder cases.
+At Sabuco Beck, P.C., we handle many different types of criminal defenses, from traffic offenses to first-degree murder cases.
 With experience in hundreds of jury trials, we know what it takes to present the best possible defense in for your case.
 Sometimes a jury trial, however, is not the best option for a defendant.
 Given our years of experience working with judges and prosecutors in Will County, we can negotiate a plea agreement and ensure that you get the best possible deal when a trial is not the right option in your situation.

 We regularly handle felony and misdemeanor cases, including but not limited to the following: